Overview of the H60 device.

 The H60 is a dual processor solution based on PIC and ESP controllers.

 The PIC microconroller firmware is based on our prooved H1 interface solutions and are handling all heat pump communications.

-The ESP8266 is a well known system on a chip platform and are handling all network communications and hosting the web portal.
+The ESP8266 is a well known system on a chip platform and are handling WiFi network communications and hosting the web portal.

 The PIC Heatpump communications is performed independantly from the ESP Wifi ESP controller.
 So if the ESP restarts, loose communications, or whaterver disturbance that could occur, it will not disturb or give trouble codes on the heatpump as the PIC controller remains unaffected.

 H60 is an open source platform.
 Hard core developers has the possibility to develop their own custom firmware.
 The H60 USB interface module is fully compatible with the Arduino environment as an Wemos D1 Mini unit.